VGHOCIOT/VGHOCIOT/README.md

 ### What am I up to? ✏️

 Currently working in my first full time role as a Jr. Full Stack Developer at [Harled Inc.](https://www.harled.ca/) and gaining all the knowledge in Ruby on Rails 💎.
-As part of the team I'm improving an application we're using to provide SaaS to the RCAF one PR at a time.
+As part of the team I'm improving an application we're using to provide SaaS to the RCAF, one PR at a time.

 ### Who do I work well with? 🤝